 Learning Goals & Objectives

-1. Engage students in interdisciplinary, multi-Divisional thinking through a focus on local and global public health issues.
+1. Engage students in interdisciplinary, multi-divisional thinking through a focus on local, regional, and transnational global public health issues.
 Students will gain knowledge of complex global health problems and health care issues.

-2. Emphasize the connections among socioeconomic, historical, political, and biological determinants of health, and their importance to global public health.
+2. Emphasize the connections among socioeconomic, historical, political, and environmental determinants of health and their importance to global public health.

-3. Improve problem-solving and analytical skills, and appreciate the complexity of global health research through service-based projects.
+3. Improve problem-solving and analytical skills, and appreciate the complexity of global health research through service-based projects with community partners.